LAZ-695: LAZ-695T (1962-1965)

 Firstly a trolleybus, based on a LAZ-695B, was created in Baku and got the name BTL-62.
 The first serial trolleybus on the base of a LAZ-695B, at the LAZ factory, was created in summer 1963.
 Only 10 units were produced, all of which were used in the city of Lviv.
-The production was relocated to the factory of electrical transport KZET in Kiev, where the vehicle got the nomination Kiev-5LA.
-The LAZ factory delivered the raw bus bodies to the manufacturer in Kiev.
+The production was relocated to the factory of electrical transport KZET in Kyiv, where the vehicle got the nomination Kyiv-5LA.
+The LAZ factory delivered the raw bus bodies to the manufacturer in Kyiv.
 Here only the electrical components were installed.
-From 1963 to 1964 there were produced 75 trolleybuses of the model Kiev-5LA.
-But the production capacity of the KZET facility was insufficient and already in the same year, 1963, the car assembly manufacturer in Odessa, ODAZ, begun to produce the ODAZ-695T trolleybus on the base of the LAZ-695B.
+From 1963 to 1964 there were produced 75 trolleybuses of the model Kyiv-5LA.
+But the production capacity of the KZET facility was insufficient and already in the same year, 1963, the car assembly manufacturer in Odesa, OdAZ, begun to produce the OdAZ-695T trolleybus on the base of the LAZ-695B.
 From 1963 to 1965, 476 units were built for nearby cities.
 The LAZ trolleybuses were lighter, more economical and manoeuvrable, compared to other typical soviet trolleybuses of that time.
 The trolleybus could reach a maximum speed of 50 Kilometers per hour, thanks to a 78 kW electrical motor.
 The electrical components of the propulsion system were placed in the inner space that already was narrow.
-Other disadvantages were the small doors, which were borrowed from the base model LAZ-695B and E, respectively, and the short lifespan of only 7-8 years.
+Other disadvantages were the small doors, which were borrowed from the base model LAZ-695B and E, respectively, and the short lifespan of only 7–8 years.
 Notwithstanding, that modification helped to minimize the deficit in trolleybuses on soviet streets.